UA Little Rock MAT center code: 1864

 - Make an appointment with the UALR Disability Resource Center.
 They can help you complete the form, if necessary, and they will write a letter outlining what accommodations are appropriate for you.

-- When your accommodations have been approved, the Accommodation Coordinator will contact you to set up an appointment for you to test.
+- When your accommodations have been approved, you will be contacted to set an appointment to test.
 NOTE: Filling out the paperwork and obtaining approvals can take time.
 Start early!